tilburgsciencehub/website/content/topics/Research-skills/Scopus/scopus-literature-review.md

 The most common option to access Scopus is through a university and/or library, either by means of an authentication or just by simply being connected to the Wifi.

-Here I am going to show you how to access from a Tilburg University's student perspective, however, it is important to note that this process is generalizable to all students.

 Follow these steps for a smooth start to the Scopus experience:

 1. Make sure you are connected to the university Wifi or the VPN.
-For the latter, a useful guide [here](https://www.tilburguniversity.edu/students/it/vpn).

 2. Navigate to the [Scopus landing page](https://www.elsevier.com/products/scopus), it should look as follows: